-A Linked list is a data structure that can store a collection of items.
-All the items in a linked list are stored in the form of a chain made up of multiple nodes.
-Each node stores an item and also points out (links) to the next node in the chain.
+A Linked list is a data structure which can store a collection of items.
+All the items in a linked list are stored in the form of a sequence made up of multiple nodes.
+Each node stores a value/item and also points out (links) to the next node in the sequence.

-Linked lists store items in a sequence similar to arrays.
+Linked lists store collection of items similar to arrays.
 But unlike arrays, the items are not stored in continuous block of memory and also memory is not reserved in advance.
-Later on in this article, we will discuss about the benefits of using linked lists instead of using contiguous data structures like arrays.
+Later in this article, we will discuss about the benefits of using linked lists instead of using contiguous data structures like arrays.

 Anatomy of a Linked List

 A linked list is made up of a chain of multiple nodes.
 Each node can store an item/element along with the address of the next node in the sequence.
-For example, the illustration below is a linked list containing 3 items “A”, “B” & “C”.
+For example, the illustration below is a linked list containing 3 items “A”, “B” & “C” in that sequence.

 The first node among the sequence of all the nodes in the linked list is termed as the “head node” and the last node in the sequence which does not point to any other node is termed as the “tail node”.